KenessaryMurat/Mask-R-CNN-for-Filaments-Identification/README.md

-File for training and testing is located in /samples/training.ipynb.
+File for training and testing is located in /samples/training.ipynb. training.ipynb was run locally in Miniconda environment version 23.5.2 and Python version 3.7.1.
 Dataset contains training and validation folders with images of molecular clouds and JSON files.
-Alongside required libraries in requirements.txt, you also need to have cudatoolkit 10.0.130 and cudnn 7.6.5.
+Images were converted from .fits data from Herschel telescope and resized to 256x256.
+JSON annotations were obtained by running Contour method from OpenCV Python on masks.
+Quality of annotations is uncertain, there can be a better way to obtain annotations.
+Alongside required libraries in requirements.txt, also need to install cudatoolkit 10.0.130 and cudnn 7.6.5.
+There were several errors during runtime of training.ipynb due to incompatibilities between libraries but there shouldn't be any incompatibilities in requirements.txt (unless I forgot to mention a package).
+Mask R-CNN can be run on GPU but there were errors when I tried it so training.ipynb only runs in CPU.
+All of the training models go into logs folder.

 Below is README from original Matterport Mask R-CNN.

 # Mask R-CNN for Object Detection and Segmentation